BAOTOU

 they were determined and set off

-leaving just Li and myself stood on
+leaving just Li and myself stood

-the hillside overlooking the curved
+on the hillside overlooking the

-viaduct.
-It wasn't long before we
+curved viaduct.
+It wasn't long

-heard a train approaching and we
+before we heard a train

-knew the others could not have
+others could not have reached

-reached their destination in time.
+their destination in time.

 All that we could do was to make

-the most of a fantastic opportunity
+the most of a fantastic

-as the train came into sight in the
+opportunity as the train came

-early morning light on an almost
+light on an almost still day - the

-almost motionless in the air.
-It was
+in the air.
+It was simply one of

-breathtaking sights it has ever
+the most breathtaking sights it

-been my pleasure to witness and
+has ever been my pleasure to

-record.
+witness and record.

 Since the line was only a single